 Free shipping is available for all orders over $70.
-Alternatively, pop into one of The Tea Centre's 9 tea shops located in Queensland, New South Wales and the ACT.
+Alternatively, pop into one of The Tea Centre's nine tea shops located in Queensland, New South Wales and the ACT.

-How to brew a cup of Green Tea
+How to brew a cup of green tea

 To brew a perfect cup of green tea you need to do the following.

-Buy Green tea online or in-store at The Tea Centre tea shops
+Buy green tea online or in-store at The Tea Centre tea shops

 Here at The Tea Centre, we pride ourselves on the elite quality of our tea and work hard to make them luxurious and thoroughly enjoyable.
 You will notice that our green teas are beautifully fragrant and enticing, with elements of zesty citrus, roasted rice, and fruitiness in different teas across our range.
 It’s all part of our plan to provide you with the finest tea possible.